mozilla/mozjpeg/README-turbo.txt

 libjpeg v7 and v8 added new features to the API/ABI, and, unfortunately, the compression and decompression structures were extended in a backward- incompatible manner to accommodate these features.
-Thus, programs which are built to use libjpeg v7 or v8 did not work with libjpeg-turbo, since it is based on the libjpeg v6b code base.
+Thus, programs that are built to use libjpeg v7 or v8 did not work with libjpeg-turbo, since it is based on the libjpeg v6b code base.
 Although libjpeg v7 and v8 are still not as widely used as v6b, enough programs (including a few Linux distros) have